SummonTheCat/smn_archive/docs/SmnArchive.md

 ### Core Modules

-The `core` module is the heart of the **SmnArchive** library, containing essential submodules and components required for archive management.
+The `core` module is the foundation of the **SmnArchive** library, containing essential submodules and components required for archive management.
 It is divided into two primary submodules: `io` and `structs`.

 #### IO Module